25th Amendment 'alive every day in the White House,' Michael Wolff says

 Trump has threatened a lawsuit against Wolff, and the White House has taken major issue with the accuracy of many of Wolff's assertions, including numerous misidentifications and other components in the book that could have been fact-checked.

-The president wrote in a tweet this week that he feels “Michael Wolff is a total loser who made up stories in order to sell this really boring and untruthful book.”
+The president wrote in a tweet last week that he feels "Michael Wolff is a total loser who made up stories in order to sell this really boring and untruthful book."

-White House officials who spoke with NBC News were adamant that the last time Wolff spoke with Trump was in a phone call on February 6, 2017 — 17 days after Trump's inauguration, and something they also say Wolff has acknowledged in writing.
+White House officials who spoke with NBC News were adamant that the last time Wolff spoke with Trump was in a phone call on Feb.
+6, 2017 — 17 days after Trump's inauguration — something they also say Wolff has acknowledged in writing.

-Wolff said Sunday "there were several other moments after that" when he spoke with the president, but "he probably did not think of them as interviews," and instead were more informal conversations in places like hallways.
+Wolff said Sunday that "there were several other moments after that" when he spoke with the president but that "he probably did not think of them as interviews" and instead were more informal conversations in places like hallways.
 Wolff acknowledged that he never spoke with Trump inside the Oval Office.

 "I tried to be inobtrusive," he said.
 "So I tried not to have anyone quite notice me, or not notice me above the level that they notice the furniture.
 So my goal was to keep going until somebody said go away."